 We spend a big part of our lives seeking and striving after happiness.
 Why do we crave and chase it?
 We get way too caught up with the idea of associating happiness, with pleasure, and gratification, and fleeting feel good feelings.

-But a more enduring happiness, goes much deeper, flowing out of a state of being and vitality and the embrace of richer, fuller, meaningful living.
-It is a life of fulfilment moulded out of a mindset of gratitude, and anchored on values like openness, kindness, curiosity, flexibility and connectedness.
+But a more enduring happiness, goes much deeper, flowing out of a state of being and vitality, and the embrace of richer, fuller and meaningful living.
+It is a life of fulfilment shaped by a mindset of gratitude, and anchored on values like openness, kindness, curiosity, flexibility and connectedness.

-We all need to appreciate that life is a journey, a process.
-Yet we can learn to limit the impacts of inevitable heartaches and distressing events, and in spite of those things, carve out a life well worth living.
+By developing an optimistic, grateful and growth mindset, we can learn to limit the impacts of inevitable heartaches and distressing events.
+And, in spite of those things, carve out a happy life, satisfying and well-lived.

 ROHAN WATSON is a member of the Australian Counselling Association and a general member of the International Association of Applied Neuroscience.
 He holds qualifications in Psychology, Counselling and Education from Monash University and USQ.
 As a Psychotherapist, Counsellor and Mental Health Researcher, Rohan is dedicated to helping unlock the potential in people to live life happily and more purposefully.

 Rohan provides specialist counselling and wellbeing coaching services to people from all walks and seasons of life by phone, video or face-to-face.
 He has facilitated and delivered mental health programs across rural and remote Australia and provides professional psychotherapy services to employees at all levels nationally through EAP based services.
-Rohan has a special interest in the online delivery of mental wellness programs and his current research for a Master’s thesis is focusing on early intervention mental wellbeing in SMEs.
+Rohan has a special interest in the online delivery of mental wellness programs and his current research is focusing on early intervention mental wellbeing in Australian SMEs.
+Learn more.

 PS.
 Want to go deeper in your understanding of the path to lasting happiness?
 Check out this video review of Martin Seligman’s book “Authentic Happiness”.